mapl-e/Strip/README.md

 Illegal Character: 'h'
 File <stdin>, line 1`

-In the shell, you cannot use any letters, only numbers!
+In the shell, you cannot use any letters, only numbers (and arithmetic symbols) !
 This is just the start.
 Ill continue with the project to make it actually "useful", I doubt it will ever become useful, but welp, i'll give it a chance! :)

+(The reason that happens is because I have only made a lexer so far)

 # MIT License